 Usage Suggestions

-Sprinkle a little over your curries, salad, or chaat; it will take their taste a notch higher.
-I use it in my Tater Tots Chaat, Pani Puri, Papri Chaat, Fruit Chaat, and Samosa Chaat recipes.
+Sprinkle a little over your raita, curries, salad, or chaat, taking their taste slightly higher.
+I use it in my Tater Tots Chaat, Pani Puri, Papdi Chaat, Fruit Chaat, and Samosa Chaat recipes.

 I also like adding it to my dry sabzi instead of dry mango powder.

-I also sprinkle it over Indian dry snacks like Namak Pare, Cornflakes Chivda, Masala Kaju, Peanut Masala, etc.
+Sprinkle it over Indian dry snacks like Namak Para, Cornflakes Chivda, Masala Kaju, Peanut Masala, etc.

 It is also added to drinks like Jaljeera, Lemonade, or Shikanji.